sjn/introducing-se/docs.md

 * In *your own* words, **repeat** what you hear.
 * Have them **confirm** if you under&shy;stand correctly.
-* Identify, clarify & qualify confusing words.
+* Identify, clarify &amp; qualify confusing words.
 * Use *their* de&shy;fini&shy;tions.
 * Take notes!